The 6 Steps for Smoothly Beaching a Pontoon Boat

 Next, you'll need to physically and manually pull the pontoon the rest of the way, closer to shore.
 You can do it yourself, but if you have a buddy or family member who can jump off the pontoon foredeck to lend a hand, I suggest teamwork instead.

-When you step off the foredeck, you should be able to touch ground beneath the water.
+When you step off the foredeck, you should be able to touch the ground beneath the water.
 If not, you can still pull in by swimming, but it helps to have some firm footing to brace yourself.

 5. Set an anchor